 You will train in the skills required to operate the NZLAV in a wide range of situations, from supporting NZ Police and civil authorities, to peacekeeping and war-fighting.
 You must be able to operate in the confined space of the vehicle, for extended periods, at all times and in all environmental conditions.
 You must also be able to quickly process and react to all that you see and hear, under challenging operational conditions.

-You will begin as either a Gunner or Driver, eventually being trained to do both.
+You will begin as either an NZLAV gunner or driver, eventually being trained to do both.
 As you complete further training and gain experience you will become a Crew Commander.
 Throughout your career, you will maintain your skills as a combat soldier.

 Job on base